Chandan9898Kumar/maching_coding/src/JavaScript/JAVASCRIPT_BASED_QUESTIONS/JavaScript_Based_Questions.md

 ### 106. JavaScript Proxies

-In JavaScript, proxies (proxy object) are used to wrap an object and redefine various operations into the object such as reading, insertion, validation, etc. Proxy allows you to add custom behavior to an object or a function.
+- In JavaScript, proxies (proxy object) are used to wrap an object and redefine various operations into the object such as reading, insertion, validation, etc. Proxy allows you to add custom behavior to an object or a function.

+- A Proxy is a built-in object that allows you to create a custom behavior for fundamental operations on another object (called the target object).
+Proxies enable you to intercept and define custom behavior for operations such as property lookup, assignment, enumeration, function invocation, etc.

 Creating a Proxy Object :-
 The syntax of proxy is: